sakaiproject/sakai/README.md

 ## Openstack Swift Sakai Resources

 The cloud implementation of FileSystemHandler.
-This implementation reads and writes files to and from OpenStack-Swift cloud storage.
+This implementation writes and reads files to and from cloud storage including OpenStack-Swift and S3.

 ## Usage